rbosh/ml-adp/doc/guide.rst

 The domain expert may default at eacth time to a normal distributions centered at the value that he expects the actual optimal control to take at that time,

+..
 It was argued that the training distributions must have support encompassing the supports of the actual distribution of the states and that the more similar the distributions are, the better results one can expect.
+..
 The domain expert may default to a normal distribution centered at the value he expects to be most relevant in the simulation as a rough proxy for the distributions of the subsequent positions of the state evolution.
-He will also think about the range of the prices he expects over the course of the market steps in order to make an informate decision on the variance of this training distribution.
-For the wealth process, he may use a similar procedure: